Voyah Taishan: Taishan

-The Taishan uses a plug-in hybrid system consisting of a 1.5 liter turbocharged inline 4 engine producing 147 horsepower paired with two electric motors.
+The Taishan uses a plug-in hybrid system consisting of a 1.5 liter turbocharged inline 4 gasoline engine codenamed DFMC15TE3 producing 147 horsepower paired with two electric motors.
 The front electric motor makes 201 horsepower and the rear electric motor makes 308 horsepower.
 The overall power output of the Taishan is 657 horsepower.
 The battery used is a 65 kWh ternary NMC battery produced by CATL.
 An 800-volt architecture enables the Taishan to change from 20% to 80% in 12 minutes.